 According to this Japanese immunologist, a protein produced by immune cells called AIM may be a potential trigger for feline chronic kidney disease (CKD), which affects over 50% of cats 10 years and older.
-While it's an exciting discovery, I still stand by these three time-tested recommendations.
+While it's an exciting discovery, these three time-tested recommendations are still important.

-Analysis by Dr. Karen Shaw Becker
+Reviewed by Dr. Becker